 This plan, first introduced in the House on November 2, affects every American, every taxpayer in current and future generations.
 In response to constituent concerns about this bill's impact, the below pages track every aspect of the bill's movement in the House and Senate.

 Rep. John Lewis wrote the following letters in the wake of the Interstate 85 bridge collapse in Atlanta:

 To mark tenth anniversary of the tragic Bluffton University bus crash on Interstate 75 in Atlanta, Rep. John Lewis (D-GA) and Sen.

 WASHINGTON – Following a series of recent high-profile bus crashes, Rep. John Lewis (D-GA) and Sen. Sherrod Brown (D-OH) recently sent a letter to the Department of Transportation (DOT) urging completion of several overdue rules to improve motorcoach safety.

 Periodically, Rep. John Lewis is notified that organizations within the 5th Congressional District have been selected to receive a variety of federal grants.
 This federal grants announcement will advise press and constituents of these notifications.
-This announcement details about $6.5 MILLION IN FEDERAL GRANTS coming to the 5th Congressional District.
+This announcement details about $66,462,846 in federal grants coming to the 5th Congressional District.